RedisBloom/RedisBloom/docs/commands/tdigest.cdf.md

-Returns the fraction of all observations added which are <= value.
+Estimate the fraction of all observations added which are <= value.

 #### Parameters: